 What would happen if objects were to grow indifferent to interaction with their users?

 With this question the author positions us in the terrain of symbolic speculation and experience with the world of the objects that surround us and form a part of our everyday lives.
 Roger Ibars’ explorations generate a relationship poetics that wonder how these everyday objects might behave autonomously, seeking self-fulfilment, if they failed to receive due attention from their users.
 In the midst of a critique of interactive design and real product development, the proposal consists in the construction of a simple kitchen scales that flips over to weigh itself.
-In this new “case of machine emancipation” from its creators, we see that its quest for independence adopts the form of a desire for “self ”.
+In this new “case of machine emancipation” from its creators, we see that its quest for independence adopts the form of a desire for “self knowledge”.
 This attitude contrasts sharply with Hall’s well-known example, in which machines freed themselves of human domination by trying by every possible means to control their creators.

 INCENTIVE FOR FURTHER PRODUCTIONS (3.000 Euros)